dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

       If you don't enter a URL, then the device's default image is used, if there is a default image.

     - **Number of seconds the device shows screen saver before turning off screen**: Choose how long the device shows the screensaver.
 Enter a value between 0-9999999 seconds.
 Default is `0` seconds.
-When left blank, or set to `0`, the screen saver is active until a user interacts with the device.
+When left blank, or set to zero (`0`), the screen saver is active until a user interacts with the device.
     - **Number of seconds the device is inactive before showing screen saver**: Choose how long the device is idle before showing the screensaver.
 Enter a value between 1-9999999 seconds.
 Default is `30` seconds.
 You must enter a number greater than zero (`0`).
     - **Detect media before starting screen saver**: **Enable** (default) doesn't show the screen saver if audio or video is playing on the device. **Not configured** shows the screen saver, even if audio or video is playing.